 We are committed to recruiting and retaining ambitious, motivated scholars who live in our region who are successful in the classroom and are engaged leaders across campus and the community.
 We will make an impact in retention rates of our students by investing in opportunities to increase their success.
 Your gift investing in the Student Success endowment will help:

 Your gift can change lives.
-Midlands Technical College is committed to insuring that deserving students can pursue their studies regardless of their ability to pay the full cost of tuition.
+Midlands Technical College is committed to ensuring that deserving students can pursue their studies regardless of their ability to pay the full cost of tuition.
 By giving to the student scholarship fund you can make an impact on the success of a student.

 Veterans Success Initiative